onemarcfifty/onemarcfifty.github.io/_posts/2022-05-14-discor-projects.md

     teaser: /assets/images/Channelart11b.png
 ---

+## Discord session to install a Test Network for Proxmox

 We will run project sessions on the <a href="https://discord.com/invite/DXnfBUG">Discord Server</a> every 3 weeks or so.

 Our first project will be to build a ***ProxMox sandbox*** - that means, we will add a virtual network with a ***graphical client*** running in a Linux container plus a ***VM running an OpenWrt image***.